-- It shall have the name Main.

-- It shall be static.

-- It shall not be generic.

-- It shall be declared in a non-generic type.
-If the type declaring the method is a nested type, none of its enclosing types may be generic.

-- It shall not have the async modifier.

-- The return type shall be void or int.

-- It shall not be a partial method (§14.6.9) without an implementation.

-- The formal parameter list shall either be empty, or have a single value parameter of type string[].
+- It shall have the name Main. - It shall be static. - It shall not be generic. - It shall be declared in a non-generic type.
+If the type declaring the method is a nested type, none of its enclosing types may be generic. - It may have the async modifier provided the method's return type is System.Threading.Tasks.Task or System.Threading.Tasks.Task<int>. - The return type shall be void, int, System.Threading.Tasks.Task, or System.Threading.Tasks.Task<int>. - It shall not be a partial method (§15.6.9) without an implementation. - The formal parameter list shall either be empty, or have a single value parameter of type string[].